ErrantThinking/errantthinking.github.io/content/the-elves-revolt.md

 There is always more than one way to solve a problem.
 Some may be different in method, but result in a similar outcome.
 Perhaps, it is not only the outcome that matters, but also how we solve the problem?
-Nonethless, there are several potential outcomes for this class struggle which will ultimately be determined by the players' actions.
+Nonetheless, there are several potential outcomes for this class struggle which will ultimately be determined by the players' actions.
 This is a non-exhaustive list for ideas.

 - The Elves **Unite**: The vast majority come together for a singular cause